Tomoscorbin/ETL-framework/README.md

 ### Security & Governance 🔐
 - Sensitive credentials (e.g. API keys, database passwords) are never hardcoded and are securely managed via GitHub secrets.
 Secrets are injected at runtime using environment variables or cluster scopes.
 - Tables are defined and registered within Unity Catalog, enabling centralized data governance across workspaces.
 This allows for fine-grained access controls, lineage tracking, and auditability.
-- Permissions are set at the catalog, schema, and table level to restrict access based on least privilege principles (e.g. only Silver and Gold consumers have read access; only ETL jobs have write access to Bronze and Silver layers).
+- Permissions are set at the catalog, schema, and table level to restrict access based on least privilege principles (e.g. consumers only have read access to Gold; only SPNs or authorised users have write access).
 - Unity Catalog automatically tracks table lineage and access history, supporting traceability for all medallion-layered tables.